Bicycles

 Summary

-The PDQ remains an excellent touring bike.
+In my view, the PDQ remains an excellent touring bike.
 They're unfortunately long out of production, but are now available fairly inexpensively second hand and I think they're a great buy.
 Perhaps look out for one which has done fewer miles than mine !

 We now live in the wonderful cycling location of Assen, Drenthe.
 As well as continuing my basketmaking business, we just have to share this place with other cyclists so we run cycling holidays.
 Recumbent (or any other type of) cyclists are welcome to join us.
 You can also read more about cycling here on the blog.